Sayed-Atif/OnlineShop-APP/README.md

 o	$ npm run data:destroy – Deletes all data models from the database.

 # Planned Features:
-I aim to develop a comprehensive ecommerce application with the following features:
+I am to develop a comprehensive ecommerce application with the following features:
 •	Full-featured shopping cart
 •	Product reviews and ratings
 •	Top products carousel